gSMS sensor

 Battery monitoring

-The gSMS can monitor the battery's voltage to power the sensor.
+gSMS sensor supplied with MDC-80x cables can monitor the battery voltage.
 For this functionality, the sensing wires have to be attached directly to the positive and negative terminals of the battery.
 The sensor will read the voltage; the online portal will convert this to a percentage.
 See the pinout on the MDC-80x page for a specification of the wires used for battery monitoring.

 Data uploading